 - a) Based on the instructions contained in O.M.
-No. E. 12033/2972-H.T. dated 12th April 1973, issued by Ministry of Home Affairs regarding grant of lump-sum rewards for passing Hindi typewriting / stenography examinations and Reserve Bank's Scheme for providing incentive to the typists for learning Hindi typewriting, banks are required to evolve suitable scheme for the purpose. - b) Banks are also required to take note of the decision of IBA to the effect that they may grant lump-sum reward to their stenographers/ typists who work both in Hindi and English, as well as regional languages.
-Such reward should be paid to only those employees who agree in writing to attend to the work of stenography/typing in Hindi and/or in the regional language as the case may be, in addition to English. - c) Banks should purchase electronic equipments with facility/ provision for both Hindi and English.
+No. E. 12033/2972-H.T. dated April 12, 1973 issued by Ministry of Home Affairs regarding grant of lump-sum rewards for passing Hindi typewriting / stenography examinations and the Reserve Bank's Scheme for providing incentive to the typists for learning Hindi typewriting, banks are required to evolve suitable scheme for the purpose. - b) Banks are also required to take note of the decision of IBA to the effect that they may grant lump-sum reward to their stenographers/ typists who work both in Hindi and English and also in regional languages.
+Such rewards should be paid to only those employees who agree in writing to attend to the work of stenography/typing in Hindi and/or in the regional language, as the case may be, in addition to English.

+c) Banks should purchase electronic equipments having facility/ provision to work both in Hindi and English.